SequAna-Ukon/VTK_CF/README.md

 I will provide resources for all topics we cover and you are encouraged to look at these resources if you wish to further your knowledge of the topic.

-If you find yourself ahead of the rest of the group, feel free to work on whatever you like or take the time to looking the topics we've covered so far in more detail.
+If you find yourself ahead of the rest of the group, you can just work on whatever you like or take the time to look over the topics we've covered so far in more detail.

 # Structure of the practical
 The practical will be divided up by days (1-3).
 We'll hold the 4th day spare and see how we're getting on.
 We can be flexible with how or if we use the 4th day.

 Each day we will work towards our end goal of recapitulating the results of our chosen studies.
 But remember, our goal is to learn along the way, not to get to the end.
-I would rather we take our time on the journey that reach the final figures.
+I would rather we take our time on the journey that reaches the final figures.

-One of the most important skills in computation biology / informatics is the effective sourcing of reference material.
-I.e. good googleing!
+One of the most important skills in computation biology/informatics is the effective sourcing of reference material.
+I.e. good googling!

 As such throughout the 3/4 days, while you will be given a structure to follow, you will also be asked to work out how to do certain tasks on your own.